knusbaum/kernel/README.md

 # KERNEL

 This is an x86 kernel with an integrated lisp VM.
-The lisp syntax is my own, but should not be too chalenging.
+The lisp syntax is my own, but should not be too challenging.

 Read the makefile to understand how it's built.